Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 KT uses a *prefix tree* to establish a mapping between each label-version pair and a commitment to the label's value at that version.
-Every time the prefix tree changes, its new root hash is stored in a *log tree*.
+Every time the prefix tree changes, its new root hash and the current timestamp are stored in a *log tree*.
 The benefit of the prefix tree is that it is easily searchable, and the benefit of the log tree is that it can easily be verified to be append-only.
-The data structure powering KT combines a log tree and a prefix tree, and is called the *combined tree structure*.
+The data structure powering KT combines a log tree and a prefix tree, and is called the *combined tree*.

 This section describes the operation of both prefix and log trees at a high level and the way that they're combined.
 More precise algorithms for computing the intermediate and root values of the trees are given in
 {{cryptographic-computations}}.

 ## Terminology